nemonik/hands-on-DevOps-gen2/README.md

 - Facilitating the selection and assignment of individual requirements to resources, and the tracking of progress for a release.
 - Permit collaboration with external third parties.

 The 800 pound Gorilla in this market segment is JIRA Software.
-Some of my co-workers hate it.
+I and some of my co-workers loath it.
 It is part of the Atlassian suite providing provides collaboration software for teams with products including JIRA Software, Confluence, Bitbucket, and Stash.
 Back when Atlassian (Stocker ticker: TEAM) was trading at 50-dollars it was a good investment.
+It feel more like a ticketing systems in comparison to the others.

 **NOTE**